TITLE 77: PUBLIC HEALTH

 e) The total chlorine concentration exceeds 5 p.p.m. or the total bromine concentration exceeds 10 p.p.m.

-f) When the recirculation pumps and/or the filters are inoperable.
+f) The recirculation pumps or the filters are inoperable.

-g) When the pH of the pool water is less than 6.8 or greater than 8.0.
+g) The pH of the swimming facility water is less than 6.8 or greater than 8.0.

-h) When a patron has defecated or vomited in the pool.
-When this occurs the manager/operator shall remove visible foreign matter and superchlorinate the affected area of the pool.
-The pool must remain closed for a minimum of 30 minutes following superchlorination, or longer if necessary, for the disinfectant residual to return to prescribed levels.
-When an incident occurs in a pool with a capacity greater than 50,000 gallons, the pool operator may elect to prohibit use of the affected area only in lieu of closing the pool.
+h) A patron has defecated or vomited in the pool or aquatic feature.
+When this occurs, the manager/operator shall remove visible foreign matter and superchlorinate the affected area of the swimming facility.
+The swimming facility shall remain closed for a minimum of 30 minutes following superchlorination, or longer if necessary, for the disinfectant residual to return to prescribed levels.
+When an incident occurs in a swimming facility with a capacity greater than 50,000 gallons, the swimming facility manager/operator may elect to prohibit use of only the affected area in lieu of closing the swimming facility.

-i) When a suction or main drain grate is loose, improperly installed, damaged or missing.
+i) A suction outlet cover is loose, improperly installed, damaged or missing.

-j) When a written notice to close is issued by the Department, in which case the notice shall be posted by the owner, operator or licensee at the entrance to the pool area.
-The pool shall remain closed until the Department has authorized the reopening of the pool.
+j) The Department issues a written notice to close the swimming facility, in which case the notice shall be posted by the owner, manager/operator or licensee at the entrance to the swimming facility area.
+The swimming facility shall remain closed until the Department has authorized the reopening of the swimming facility.

-k) When lightning is sighted or thunder is heard at outdoor pool facilities (see Section 820.360).
+k) Lightning is sighted or thunder is heard at outdoor swimming facilities (see Section 820.360).